Algorithm updates, Google innovations and evolving consumer behaviour. Plan your SEO marketing for 2020 now.

-Search marketing consistently outperforms other digital marketing tactics for return on investment.
+Google received nearly 2.3 trillion searches in 2019.
+Search marketing consistently outperforms any other digital marketing tactics for return on investment.
 An effective search marketing campaign, will encompass both search engine optimisation (SEO) and pay per click advertising (PPC).

 Aside from the ongoing analysis of insight provided from our client data portfolio, it’s helpful to keep informed outside of your own agency.
-Following social media accounts and blogs published by Google’s key decision makers or big industry experts is a great way to keep on top of rapid change (Gary Illyes is a particular favourite of mine).
+Following social media accounts and blogs published by Google’s key decision makers or big industry experts is a great way to keep on top of rapid change.

-Of course, mobile has had a dramatic impact on the digital landscape over the past few years.
+Mobile has had a dramatic impact on the digital climate over the past few years.
 This is typified by the Mobile-First Index Roll-out on 26 March 2018, which was announced on the Google Webmaster Central Blog.
-What this meant was that after a lot of testing, Google confirmed it is moving a large number of sites to this mobile-first indexing process.
-I
+This meant after a lot of testing, Google confirmed it’s moving a large number of sites to this mobile-first indexing process.

 For clients with a responsive website in main, the roll-out should have little impact; however, it does get a little trickier for those clients with a desktop and mobile site.
 For example, if a website has a device type redirect in place, then the mobile crawler will see the mobile site only.

 This means that if some content is missing from the mobile site in comparison with the desktop site, then it will be not be seen by Mobile Googlebot and will not be included in the mobile first index.
 So, the advance here is to ensure all key content is present on both mobile and desktop versions of your website.